Estimating Inhomogeneous Spatio-Temporal Background Intensity Functions using Graphical Dirichlet Processes: Numerical Experiments

 In other words, if the posterior mean is high compared to the posterior standard deviation, the color is saturated.
 The transparency increases as the average decreases relative to the standard deviation.

-As can be seen in Figure \ref{fig:lambdaMeshCV}, we have lower coefficient of variation values in regions with higher values of $\lambda$ (i.e., and as expected, the regions with the highest number of points are better estimated).
-To complement Figure \ref{fig:lambdaMeshCV}, we also present Figure \ref{fig:gamma}, where the histograms of the marginal posterior samples are presented for each $\gamma_p$ and the real value $\gamma_p$ (vertical dashed blue line), according to Equation \eqref{eq:lambdasim}.
-Figure \ref{fig:gamma} reveals that the posterior distributions of $\gamma_p$ adequately contain the real value for all the $p=1,2,...$.
+As can be seen in Figure \ref{fig:lambdaMeshCV}, we have lower coefficient of variation values in regions with higher values of $\lambda$ (i.e., as expected, the regions with the highest number of points are better estimated).
+To complement Figure \ref{fig:lambdaMeshCV}, we also present Figure \ref{fig:gamma}, where the histograms of the marginal posterior samples are presented for each $\gamma_p$ and the true value $\gamma_p$ (vertical dashed blue line), according to Equation \eqref{eq:lambdasim}.
+Figure \ref{fig:gamma} reveals that the posterior distributions of $\gamma_p$ adequately contain the true value for all $p=1,2,...,P$.

 In this work, we do not focus on the inference related to each element in the mixture.
 Instead, we are interested in inferring the intensity function $\lambda$.
 Nevertheless, it is worth mentioning that we observed the label switching problem, as expected in a finite mixture problem \citep{green1995reversible,zhang2004learning,bouguila2012fully}.
-For this reason, we have implemented the algorithm proposed by \cite{papastamoulis2010artificial} (the code is available at \hyperlink{github.com/isaiasmanuel/NHPP}{github.com/isaiasmanuel/NHPP}), mainly to select the thinning in the chain.
+For this reason, we have implemented the algorithm proposed by \cite{papastamoulis2010artificial} (the code is available at \hyperlink{github.com/isaiasmanuel/NHPP}{github.com/isaiasmanuel/NHPP}), and we also relabel by lexicographic order of the cluster mean in order to select the thinning in the chain.
+To read the discussion of the burn-in and thinning of the chain, please see the supplementary material.

-Finally, to validate our model in Figure \ref{fig:Cluster}, we present the clustering of the observed points.
-We show the mean of the Gaussian distributions (red crosses) used to define $\lambda$ in Equation \ref{eq:lambdasim}.
+To validate our model, we present in Figure \ref{fig:Cluster} the clustering of the observed points.
+We show the mean of the Gaussian distributions (red crosses) used to define $\lambda$ in Equation \eqref{eq:lambdasim}.
+This clustering was obtained using the variation of information metric (VI) introduced by \cite{meilua2007comparing} and the library \textit{mcclust.ext} presented in \cite{wade2018bayesian}.
 As can be seen, we recover the four mixture components adequately, even when the mixture weights change over time.

-The clusters were taken using the least-square criterion proposed in \cite{dahl2006model}, as our affinity matrix for spectral clustering \citep{von2007tutorial}, and the number of clusters was taken using the eigengap heuristic.
+We also performed clustering using Binder's loss, as proposed in \cite{binder1978bayesian,dahl2006model}.
+Nevertheless, we observed a substantial overestimation of the number of clusters, as it can be consoulted in the supplementary material, which is consistent with the discussions in \cite{wade2018bayesian,dahl2022search}.
+For this reason, we prefer to use VI.
+Finally, we would like to mention the papers \cite{socher2011spectral,duan2024spectral}, where new priors for clusters are proposed based on distance measures and Bayesian spanning forests that rely on spectral clustering, which may be of interest to readers primarily focused on clustering analysis.